Beeblebroz/CS331-Neural-Computing-Tutorials/README.md

-# CS331-Neural-Computing-Exercises
+# CS331-Neural-Computing-Tutorials
-A space for CS331 Neural Computing Exercise notebooks
+A space for CS331 Neural Computing Tutorial notebooks